 Dr. Pence is a psychologist specializing in obsessive-compulsive disorder (OCD), panic disorder, agoraphobia, social phobia, trichotillomania, excoriation (skin-picking) disorder, body dysmorphic disorder (BDD), generalized anxiety disorder (GAD), depression, and selective mutism

-Psychologist Specializing in OCD & Anxiety in Oakland County, Michigan
+Psychology Services treating OCD & Anxiety Disorders in Oakland County, MI